OzHsu23/Defect-Inspection/README.md

 RetinaNet  Demo

-In RetinaNet Demo is follow from:https://github.com/fizyr/keras-retinanet , thank you for the author.
+In RetinaNet Demo follow from:https://github.com/fizyr/keras-retinanet , thank you for the author.
 The difference is I train the model in the PCB & AOI dataset and add the detect vedio part in example/PCB_video.py

 In CPU: